parthsolanke/SortViz/README.md

 # ![Icon](./web/static/assets/favicon.ico) SortViz

 SortViz is an overkill web application that visualizes sorting algorithms.
-It's built using Go for the backend and HTMX for dynamic frontend interactions.
+Built with Go.

 ![SortViz Screenshot](./web/static/assets/app.png)

 ### Features
 - Visualizes each step of the sorting process.
-- Built with Go and HTMX.
+- Built with Go.
 - Extendable with multiple sorting algorithms.

 ### Prerequisites